SAP-samples/codejam-cap-llm/exercises/01-set-up-workspace/README.md

 home: /managed-content/globals/pnpm/5/.pnpm/@sap+cds@7.6.1_express@4.18.2/node_modules/@sap/cds
 ```

-> The CDS development kit is installed as part of any <b>Full Stack Cloud Application</b> type of Dev Space in the SAP Business Application Studio.
+> The CDS development kit is installed as part of any **Full Stack Cloud Application** type of Dev Space in the SAP Business Application Studio.
 For the alternative environment, a RUN command in the [Dockerfile](../../.devcontainer/Dockerfile) is installed into the dev container.

 ## Install the NPM package dependencies